 Some courses are offered on a credit/no credit grading basis as indicated in the catalog.
 Undergraduates may elect to take up to 16 units on a credit/no credit basis, assuming they meet the conditions described in the catalog; up to 4 units is allowed in General Education courses.

-Architecture students may not take any of their major or support courses on a credit/no credit basis during 2020-21 due to a COVID-19 exception.
+Architecture students may take major or support courses on a credit/no credit basis during 2020-21 due to a COVID-19 exception.

 Meeting The Math Requirement

 Architecture students are required to take either Math 141 and 182 or Math 141 and 142.
 Transfer students have the following options for meeting this requirement.

 - Transfer students who took one semester of pre calculus math and at least 4 semester units of calculus have completed all math requirements and will receive credit for Math 141 and Math 182 at Cal Poly.